CBielstein/cbielstein.github.io/README.md

 1. Open with VS Code and copy the XML
 1. Put in places where needed (e.g. `hero.html`, `footer.html`, etc.)
 1. Set height and width, remove additional unnecessary bits (inkscape saves a lot of metadata we don't need here)

+## Analytics Reporting

+Visitor analytics reporting is handled by [Plausible.io](https://plausible.io).
+A script is added during deployment to report analytics data to them.
+When forking this repository, please remove or update [deploy/plausible.html](deploy/plausible.html).